Ad-White/aviation-expert/TESTING.md

 # Automatic Testing

 No automatic testing has been conducted, using the likes of Jest for example.
-I understand the benefits of automatic testing would be to ensure that what the developer/s have designed, pass tests which wouldn't necessarily show up through manual testing.
+I understand the benefits of automated testing would be to ensure that what the developer/s have designed, pass tests which wouldn't necessarily show up through manual testing.
-As well as being able to check for things in a fraction of the time, if compared to the equivalent human testing.
-E.g. testing a thousand key presses.
+As well as being able to check for things in a fraction of the time, if compared to the equivalent with human testing.
+E.g. Hugely repetitive or complex tasks/tests.
+Such as testing a thousand key presses or anything hugely labour intensive by human comparison.
+The benefits of automated testing also include the ability to conduct very precise tests.
+Other benefits are the ability to use automated testing to increase the robustness of the code being produced, by conducting tests throughout the entire stages of development.
+This has the added effect of producing software in a more cost effective manner (both in terms of time and money), by eliminating potential problems before they occur, or at an earlier stage.
 In relation to this project, I can see that it would be of potential interest to test the total number of game combinations that can be achieved.
 At present, and after some research, I am led to believe that with a total set of fifteen images.
 With three being randomly selected as a sub-set.
 There are 455 combinations.
-This is something that would become very tedious and time consuming for a human to test!
+This is something that would become very tedious and time consuming and too uncontrollable for a human to test properly.

 ## User Story Testing